-A Story of Health INTRODUCTION Free Continuing Education Information on free continuing education offered from the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry Each of the fictional stories in A Story of Health offers free continuing education (CE).
+Choose stories in the order you wish.
+Select a disease term to highlight the affected person.
+Click the arrow button to read his or her fictional story of health.
+INTRODUCTION Free Continuing Education Information on free Continuing Education offered from the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry Each of the fictional stories in A Story of Health offers free Continuing Education (CE).
 On the "Final Thoughts" page of the last story of the entire eBook, or of each story (if you download them separately), you will be prompted to register for CE through a hyperlink.
-This hyperlink links to the CDC/ ATSDR CE page where you can register and take the test for CE credits for each story (credits are offered by story).
+This hyperlink links to the CDC/ ATSDR CE page where you can register and take the test for CE for each story.
 Before you begin each story, please review the learning objectives at right.
 These will help you focus as you read each story, and prepare you for each CE test.
 Review these learning objectives for each story: